risingwavelabs/rfcs/rfcs/0000-user-defined-aggregate-functions.md

 ## Alternatives

-### Aggregate Function Class as the Accumulator
+### Aggregate Function Class as the State

-This proposal follows the Flink API, which defines a separate class as the accumulator.
-There is an alternative design to define the accumulator as the aggregate function class itself.
+This proposal follows the Flink API, which defines a separate class as the intermediate state.
+There is an alternative design to define the state as the aggregate function class itself.
 For example:

 ```python
 @udaf(input_types=['BIGINT', 'INT'], result_type='BIGINT')